Pneumonia

 Introduction

-Photo of a man coughing
+Photo of man with scarf and cup, coughing

 Symptoms